 - 1. A bachelor's degree (or its equivalent from a foreign university), with either a major in Anthropology or at least 12 semester hours of junior & senior level anthropology courses; - 2.
 At least a 3.00 (on a 4.00 scale) overall grade point average (GPA); - 3.
 Strong letters of recommendation from three professors familiar with your work and able to comment on your potential for becoming a professional anthropologist; - 4.
-A Graduate Record Examination (GRE) combined score (verbal and quantitative) of at least 1100; and, - 5.
+A Graduate Record Examination (GRE) combined score (verbal and quantitative) of at least 1200 or 310 on the revised scale; and, - 5.
 A well-written "Statement of Purpose" outlining your reasons for wanting to join our Department as a learning place along your journey toward becoming a professional anthropologist.